Skip to content

 File, Privately Shared

-A Privately Shared File in Salesforce is a File visible only to its Owner and a specific set of users, groups, or records the Owner has explicitly shared it with.
+A Privately Shared File in Salesforce is a Salesforce Files document that is visible only to its owner plus a specific set of people, groups, or records that the owner has explicitly granted access to.

 § 01